Jersey is walks along wild cliffs and crashing waves.

 If you like to get to the airport at the last minute, board your plane and go, why not book into our Express Lane?
 It’s a separate lane through Security, designed to enable passengers to pass through the Security area more quickly.
 Book online to save.

 Getting to Birmingham Airport is easy whatever mode of transport you use.
 If you’re travelling by public transport, you will find bus services running directly to the airport or to Birmingham International Airport train station.
-There is a free and frequent Air-Rail link from the station which takes you to the terminal in just two minutes.

 If you’re driving to the airport, you’ll find a choice of 7 car parks, which are all easily accessible from the terminal by foot or via the free courtesy shuttle bus.
 Book a parking space online in advance and save up to 70%.
-To find out about our other services, head to our terminal facilities page.

 Travelling as a family?
 Read our top tips for travelling with children.